mfcodingbc/friendly-parakeet/README.md

 # Module 3: JavaScript Challenge: Password Generator

 This week's challenge tasks us with writing JavaScript code that will operate a Password Generator.
+Window prompts appear that ask the user for password criteria based on the user's request.
 The user has provided HTML and CSS files that will be affected by the code I write.

 User Story:
 * AS AN employee with access to sensitive data